 Water your plants.
 When the top of your soil dries out, it’s time to water your seedlings.
 Fill up your tray to about 1/3 full of water, and allow plants to sit 15 minutes or so in the water.
 Once the tops of the soil are wet again, you can pour off the water.
 You don’t want to forget to pour off the water or the roots of your seedlings can rot, and you will lose them.

 Fertilize your plants.
 Plants not only need light to grow, but once they get a set or two of true leaves, you will want to begin feeding them.
-You can fertilize with a water soluble fertilizer with a low N-P-K (nitrogen, phosphorus, potassium) like this one at 1/2 strength, or you can use worm tea at full strength (mixed according to instructions on bottle) to feed your seedlings.
+You can fertilize with a water soluble fertilizer with a low N-P-K (nitrogen, phosphorus, potassium) like this one at 1/2 strength, or you can use worm tea at half or full strength to feed your seedlings.
 I make sure to feed my seedlings once per week.

 Once your seedlings have grown nice and big and graduated out of the grow light box system, you can begin hardening them off.
 If you follow my instructions, they will be ready to go into the ground in a week!